busenurk/UiOreport/README.md

 Hei 🖖🏼

-You can find my presentation in this link
+You can find my report in this link

 Thanks in advance!